kalemena/node-red-contrib-feedparser-ext/README.md

 * Add Input parameter: allows to trigger externaly, and allows dynamic configuration
 * Remove internal timer and matching option: lets input to trigger fetch, with allowing to variabilise the timers.
+* Fix the never cleaned-up *seen* variable: the json object used internally to flag seen article was growing indefinitly with accumulating days of article in memory

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to read RSS and Atom feeds.